 - Strong, ample amount of hot spot zone, powerful illumination

-However, 3 did not gather much of positive response other than the beam appearing more full, some mentioned it to have too much foreground spread, causing an appearance of fullness but the hot spot being a bit small.
+However, 3 did not gather much of a positive response other than the beam appearing more full, some mentioned it to have too much foreground spread, causing an appearance of fullness but the hot spot being a bit small.
 Not a very powerful impression.